fluent/fluentd-docs/README.md

 After initialization, please remove the symlink and add the translated article. :)

+# Contributing docs for v1

+v1 docs are under docs/v1.
+Currently, most articles are symlinked to the corresponding file in docs/.

+- If you are updating an exiting article.
+Just replace the symlink with an actual article.
+- If you are adding a new article, just add it under docs/v1.

+Once v1 is released, this process will be updated.

 # Detect outdated documents

     $ bundle exec rake outdated